jovialcore/cake-cloudinary/README.md

 }
 ```

-### Uploading an image
+### Uploading an asset

-To upload an image to your Cloudinary account, you can call the `upload` method of the Cloudinary component.
-The method takes the file to be uploaded as the first argument and an array of options as the second argument:
+The `$file` parameter can be a file path, a `File` object or a `UploadedFile` object.

-// Upload the file to cloudinary and get a secure url in one liner
+Quickily upload an asset and return a secure url
 ```php
 $this->Cloudinary->upload($file, ['getUrl' => 'true']);
 ```
-The `$file` parameter can be a file path, a `File` object or a `UploadedFile` object.
+The assets method can also take an array of options as second argument.
 The options array can include any of the options supported by the Cloudinary API.
 See the [Cloudinary PHP Image Upload API documentation](https://cloudinary.com/documentation/php_image_and_video_upload#server_side_upload) for a list of available options.
 Example:
 ```php
 $this->Cloudinary->upload($file,[